openwisp/ansible-openwisp2/README.md

 Upgrading openwisp2
 ===================

-Upgrading is as simple as running the playbook again **on your local machine**.
+Upgrading is as simple as running `ansible-playbook` again **on your local machine**:

-It's even possible to set up the playbook to run periodically.
+    ansible-playbook -i hosts playbook.yml

+You may also run the playbook automatically periodically or when a new release of OpenWISP2, for example, by using setting up a continuos integration system.

 Role variables
 ==============